 Outset is open-source software that automates the execution of scripts on system boot, user login, or on-demand.
 Its primary purpose is to assist in managing macOS devices by harnessing the power of automation, giving MacAdmins one less thing to worry about.

-Whether you're a seasoned MacAdmin or hoping to become a MacAdmin, These are just a handful of open-source tools that can provide efficient solutions to MacAdmins' daily tasks.
+Whether you're a seasoned MacAdmin or hoping to become a MacAdmin, these open-source tools can efficiently solve MacAdmins' daily tasks.
 As always, feel free to suggest additional recommendations on the PDQ Discord!

 Check out MacAdmins' full list of open-source projects to see what other treasures are out there!